 It is far more common to hear tales of the world’s most famous authors today who work their proverbial butts off to keep up with deadlines, promotional commitments, and the ins and outs of their everyday lives.

-Janet Evanovich gets up and writes every morning at 5 a.m. so she can get a full day’s writing in before she has to answer mail, emails and deal with her other affairs of the business.
+Janet Evanovich gets up and writes every morning at 5 a.m. so she can get a full day’s writing in before she has to answer mail, and emails and deal with her other affairs of the business.

 Jodi Picoult has a wonderful stay-at-home husband who allows her the luxury of writing through school pick-ups and traveling for long periods to do research for her novels.